wustlcse237sp20/project-myfrienddragon/README.md

 -Some test players have reported a bug in which the ball gets stuck between the backside of the racket and the wall, causing the unforunate other player to lose.

+-Some test players have reported the ball going through the paddle.

+-Like the other games, the game over screen takes a second to load, causing a blank screen for a second or so.

 ### Where To Go From Here ###